-Statement Description Tags http-listener-clients Limits the number of active concur- rent connections on a per-listener ba- sis. server http-port Specifies the TCP port number the server uses to receive and send unen- crypted DNS traffic via HTTP. server, query http-streams-per-connection Limits the number of active con- current HTTP/2 streams on a per- connection basis. server https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. server, query in-view Specifies the view in which a given zone is defined. view, zone inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. dnssec, zone interface-interval Sets the interval at which the server scans the network interface list. server ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64 . server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query · · · continues on next page
+Statement Description Tags heartbeat-interval Sets the interval at which the server performs zone maintenance tasks for all zones marked as dialup . zone hostname Specifies the hostname of the server to return in response to a hostname.bind query. server http Configures HTTP endpoints on which to listen for DNS-over- HTTPS (DoH) queries. query, server http-listener-clients Limits the number of active concur- rent connections on a per-listener ba- sis. server http-port Specifies the TCP port number the server uses to receive and send unen- crypted DNS traffic via HTTP. query, server http-streams-per-connection Limits the number of active con- current HTTP/2 streams on a per- connection basis. server https-port Specifies the TCP port number the server uses to receive and send DNS-over-HTTPS protocol traffic. query, server in-view Specifies the view in which a given zone is defined. zone, view inet Specifies a TCP socket as a control channel. server inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. dnssec, zone interface-interval Sets the interval at which the server scans the network interface list. server

-Statement Description Tags ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . server, query ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec key-file Specifies the path to a file containing the private TLS key for a connection. server, security keys Specifies one or more server_key s to be used with a remote server. server, security lame-ttl Sets the resolver's lame cache. server listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server continues on next page
+Statement Description Tags ipv4-prefix-length Specifies the prefix lengths of IPv4 address blocks. server ipv4only-contact Specifies the contact for the IPV4ONLY.ARPA zone created by dns64 . server ipv4only-enable Enables automatic IPv4 zones if a dns64 block is configured. query ipv4only-server Specifies the name of the server for the IPV4ONLY.ARPA zone created by dns64 . query, server ipv6-prefix-length Specifies the prefix lengths of IPv6 address blocks. server ixfr-from-differences Controls how IXFR transfers are cal- culated. transfer journal Allows the default journal's filename to be overridden. zone key Defines a shared secret key for use with TSIG or the command channel. security key-directory Indicates the directory where public and private DNSSEC key files are found. dnssec key-file Specifies the path to a file containing the private TLS key for a connection. security, server keys Specifies one or more server_key s to be used with a remote server. security, server lame-ttl Sets the resolver's lame cache. server

-Statement Description Tags listener-clients Specifies a per-listener quota for ac- tive connections. server, query lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. logging, query logging Configures logging options for the name server. logging managed-keys deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. server, zone masterfile-style Specifies the format of zone files during a dump, when the masterfile-format is text. server match-clients Specifies a view of DNS namespace for a given subset of client IP ad- dresses. view continues on next nade
+Statement Description Tags listen-on Specifies the IPv4 addresses on which a server listens for DNS queries. server listen-on-v6 Specifies the IPv6 addresses on which a server listens for DNS queries. server listener-clients Specifies a per-listener quota for ac- tive connections. query, server lmdb-mapsize Sets a maximum size for the mem- ory map of the new-zone database in LMDB database format. server lock-file Sets the pathname of the file on which named attempts to acquire a file lock when starting for the first time. server log-only Tests rate-limiting parameters with- out actually dropping any requests. query, logging logging Configures logging options for the name server. logging managed-keys deprecated managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys. dnssec mapped Specifies an access control list (ACL) of IPv4 addresses that are to be mapped to the corresponding A RRset in dns64 . query masterfile-format Specifies the file format of zone files. zone, server continues on next page

-Table 1 - continued from previou is page ---------------------------------- ---------
+Table 1 - continued from previous page --------- --------------------------------